I’m sure you’ve heard it. At least once.

 Thankfully, the Lord later blessed us with another miracle.
 She didn’t replace the one we lost, but she did fill our arms.

-And the Lord’s words rang clear in my heart: “Let the little children come unto Me.”
-(Matthew 19:14)
+And the Lord’s words rang clear in my heart: “Let the little children come to Me.”
+(Matthew 19:14, NIV)

 Before He said it, the disciples were trying to shoo them away.
 Telling them Jesus was too busy for them.
 He had “more important people” to see.

 Instead, His proclamation was clear.
 Children are a beautiful reminder of who we need to become to enter the kingdom of heaven.

 Growing in the knowledge of who we were created to be: His children.

 Instead, as we become adults, we celebrate our independence.
 Our do-it-ourself-ness.
 We know best and we don’t want to ask for directions.

 And depending on how and where we grew up, we view kids differently: Some want them seen and not heard.
 To some, they’re cheap work force.
 Some just find them to be a burden—something to prevent.

 But Jesus says, “Whoever receives one such child in My name receives Me.”
 (Matthew 18:5)

 Don’t get me wrong.
 I’m not idolizing them.
 It only took me three weeks to see the sinful side of my first precious infant: